 Vesubia Mountain Park, St Martin Vésubie

 My last choice is a little further inland, not really “Riviera” but well worth the effort of getting there even in good weather.
-Vesubia Mountain Park located in the lovely mountain village of St Martin Vésubie is a new sports centre (opened late 2016) housing an enormous climbing area (the photo only shows a very small part of it), a swimming pool and, most impressively, an indoor canyoning and caving circuit.
+Vesubia Mountain Park located in the lovely mountain village of St Martin Vésubie is a relatively new adventure sports centre housing an enormous climbing area (the photo only shows a very small part of it), a swimming pool and, most impressively, an indoor canyoning and caving circuit.
 A day out here can be combined with a visit to Alpha Parc wolf sanctuary.
 St Martin Vésubie is about 90 mins from Lou Messugo and only an hour from Nice airport.

 All of these activities are within 30 minutes of Lou Messugo gite, some are only 10 minutes away (except Vesubia see above).
 Don’t forget I’ve written about plenty of other ideas for things to do on the Côte d’Azur, for toddlers, children, young teenagers and rainy days and I always love to get further suggestions, so please let me know if you’ve got any in the comments below.